MichaeltheCoder7/OML_GPT/README.md

 Create comprehensive documentation and provide training materials for future developers and users.
 Develop thorough documentation and prepare educational content for the orientation and use of subsequent developers and users.
 6. **Deployment and Monitoring**\
 Launch the application in a live production setting and establish suitable systems for monitoring and logging to ensure smooth operation.
+7. **Search and Query Functionality**\
+Optimized queries can be queried according to different needs.
+8. **Database Query Performance Optimization**\
+Choose the suitable database for optimizing query performance.
 ### Story

 [//]: # (A [story]&#40;https://www.atlassian.com/agile/project-management/epics-stories-themes&#41; is an issue with the label `story`.
 It may represent a new feature or an enhancement to an existing feature.
 A story issue can be broken into sub-tasks, which are added as a task list in the description of the story issue.
 These sub task items can be checked manually by the developer to indicate completion.)